n3odym3/ESPUI_Serial_MQTT_Template/README.md

 ## Default GUI

 You can access the GUI by copying the IP address printed in the serial at startup (or **192.168.4.1** if the ESP did not manage to connect to an existing WiFi).
-There is two tabs by default.
+There are two tabs by default.

 The first tab display the serial output and give information about the system.